• Skip to primary navigation

 Lyons-la-Forêt has a long history.
 It has attracted many royal families thanks to its excellent hunting grounds.
 It was once built around a castle.

-It boasts typical architecture with half-timbered and red-brick houses.
+It offers a typical architecture with half-timbered houses and red brick houses.
 Moreover, it is surrounded by a magnificent forest.

-The main attraction is the central square, with its 18th-century covered market hall and Norman-style houses dating from the 17th and 18th centuries.
+The main point of interest is the central square with the 18th century covered market hall and the 17th and 18th century Norman style houses.

 Lyons-la-Forêt village